lbittarello/Microeconometrics.jl/docs/src/getting_started.md

  -2.07838
   0.0749552
 ```

-The function `hausman_1s` estimates the difference between two estimates
-based on the same sample.
-As it turns out,
-the difference between the coefficients on `gre` is statistically significant.
+As it turns out, the difference between the coefficients on `gre` is statistically significant.

 To further investigate this result, we wish to estimate separate effects by rank.
 The keyword `subset` helps us construct the appropriate `Microdata`s:
 ```julia
 julia> idx₁ = (dst[:rank] .== 1);
 julia> dta₁ = Microdata(dst, subset = idx₁, vcov = corr, response = "admit", control = "gre + gpa + 1");